How Did Our 58 Counties Get Their Names?

 Created 1850.
-This county was named after Mount Shasta. the name Shasta is derived from the English equivalent for the name of an Indian tribe that once lived in the area.
+This county was named after Mount Shasta. the name Shasta is derived from the English equivalent for the name of a Native American tribe that once lived in the area.
 The name of the tribe was spelled in various ways until the present version was used when the county was established.

 Created 1852.
 Sierra nevada in Spanish means “snow saw,” applied to the Sierra Nevada mountain chain because of the jagged, serrated, sawtooth peaks forming the skyline.

 Created 1850.
-Sonoma is a Chocuyen Indian name translated by some as “Valley of the Moon” and by others as “land or tribe of the Chief Nose.”
+Sonoma is a Chocuyen Native American name translated by some as “Valley of the Moon” and by others as “land or tribe of the Chief Nose.”

 Created 1854.
-The word Stanislaus is a corruption of Estanislao, the baptismal name of a mission-educated renegade Indian chief who led a band of Indians in a series of battles against Mexican troops.
+The word Stanislaus is a corruption of Estanislao, the baptismal name of a mission-educated renegade chief who led a band of Native Americans in a series of battles against Mexican troops.
 He was finally defeated by General Mariano G. Vallejo in 1826.
-The county is named for the Stanislaus River, first discovered by Gabriel Moraga in 1806, and later renamed Rio Estanislao for the Indian chief.
+The county is named for the Stanislaus River, first discovered by Gabriel Moraga in 1806, and later renamed Rio Estanislao for the chief.

 Created 1850.
 Sutter County was named after General John Augustus Sutter, a native of Switzerland, who obtained a large land grant from the Mexican government and called his first settlement New Helvetia (now the City of Sacramento).
 In 1841, the general established a great stock ranch in this area to which he retired in 1850 when gold seekers deprived him of most of his holdings at Sacramento.

 Created 1856.
 The county is named for the City of Tehama.
-Suggested possible roots are the Arabic word tehama (“hot low-lands”), the Mexican word tejamanil (shingle), or “high water” in the dialect of local Indians.
+Suggested possible roots are the Arabic word tehama (“hot low-lands”), the Mexican word tejamanil (shingle), or “high water” in the dialect of local Native Americans.